 Great Britain Tours

 It wasn't just Scotland that featured in the programme.
-There were tours to England and Wales too, including the Lake District, Wye Valley and Yorkshire Dales.
+There were tours to England and Wales, including the Lake District, the Wye Valley, and the Yorkshire Dales.
 The most impressive was a 13-day tour to Devon and Cornwall, an epic journey of more than 1,200 miles in the days before motorways!

 Empire Exhibition 1938

-Alongside exotic pavilions promoting far-away lands such as Canada, Australia and New Zealand SMT had its own display hall promoting the tours and services offered by the company and even sporting a real-life Leyland coach on the roof.
+Alongside exotic pavilions promoting far-away lands such as Canada, Australia and New Zealand, SMT had its own display hall showcasing the company's tours and services, even featuring a real-life Leyland coach on the roof.

 Sadly, the outbreak of World War 2 in September 1939 brought the tour programme to a sudden end.